-- It is likely that a net £30,000 will be utilised from the various smaller earmarked project reserves in 2024/25.
-These are netted off by small additional contribution to the Planning / Risk Reserve, increasing its balance to £150,000. - Developers Contributions The Authority still holds a significant balance of Developer Contributions (c£1.2m) which are ringfenced for specific uses, the majority being those for affordable housing.
-This balance will be utilised as and when required during the year, for example regarding further affordable housing developments (c£500,000 likely in 2024/25 for the Burley affordable homes scheme).
+- It is likely that a net £24,000 will be utilised from the various smaller earmarked project reserves in 2025/26.
+These are netted off by small additional contributions to the Planning / Risk Reserve (increasing its balance to £165,000) and Housing Reserve (increasing its balance to £130,000). - Developers Contributions The Authority still holds a significant balance of Developer Contributions (c£1.9m) which are ringfenced for specific uses, the majority being those for affordable housing and ecological mitigation.
+The balances will be utilised as and when required during the year, for example regarding further affordable housing developments (c£500,000 likely in 2025/26 for the Burley affordable homes scheme).